petraxeman/exWorlds/Design documents/Library server structures description.md

 - delete-games    |

 ### Accounts rights
-- any-account       | All but not a "cant-be-blocked"
+- any-account
-- cant-be-blocked

 - approve-requests
 - add-to-queue
 - delete-user
 - ban-user

+### Can have only server admin
+- server-admin          | Any rights
+- cant-be-blocked

 # Message: